macro32/slot/README.md

 I will put something together to pick numbers on this basis.
 So my requirements are:

-1. Pick how many duplicates you want
+1. Pick how many duplicates you will allow
-2. Pick the number distribution you want (picks can bunch, high or low, or be evenly distributed)
+2. Pick the number distribution you want (they can skew, high or low, or be evenly distributed)
 3. Pick how many weeks back you want to include.

-Then randomly select numbers that fit the above criteria.
+Then randomly select numbers will fit the above criteria.
 Exclude numbers from previous weeks, except for the specified number of duplicates required, and apply the distribution specified.

-Not sure what to write it in.
-I would like to keep my hand in.
-Same reason I do Countdown every day.